MJMcGuiness/the-sybylines/README.md

 of Emor.
 The Sybyline predict the weather and cure diseases, but is this because they also control the weather and cause plagues?
 Could they be agents of the dreaded despotism of Anihc?
-Josip and his longed-for love, Margerai, must discover whether the Sybyline are really benevolent, or if their good works are cover for sinister ends.
+Josip and his longed-for love, Margerai, must discover whether Sybyline are really benevolent, or if their good works are cover for sinister ends.
 As Josip and Margerai struggle to understand the Sybyline’s motives, greed, suspicion, betrayal, and violence